A potelyt.com – Photography & Imaging Resources

 Studio photographers will appreciate that the Panasonic S1 (unlike the X-E2S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The S1 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-E2S has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the X-E2S was succeeded by the Fujifilm X-E3.
+Both the X-E2S and the S1 have been discontinued, but can regularly be found used on ebay.
+The X-E2S was replaced by the Fujifilm X-E3, while the S1 was followed by the Panasonic S1 II.
 Further information on the features and operation of the X-E2S and S1 can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Panasonic S1 Manual.

 Review summary